microsoft/customer-insights-azure-data-workshop/lab01.md

     ![](images/lab01/media/image5.png)

-1. Choose Web API like on the previous data source and then paste in the following URL and accept the existing connection since this data source is from the same website.
+1. Paste in the following URL and accept the existing connection since this data source is from the same website.

     <https://raw.githubusercontent.com/ArtisConsulting/customer-insights-azure-data-workshop/main/SampleData/CustomerServiceAttributes.csv>